Ruby-Devs/Ruby-Devs.github.io/TERMS_OF_SERVICE.md

 # Acceptance of Terms
 By using the services provided by Ruby Devs ("Service" or "Services"), you agree to comply with and be bound by the following terms and conditions ("Terms of Service" or "TOS").
 If you do not agree to these terms, please do not use the Service.

-# Usage of our extensions
+# Usage of our services
-None of our extensions must be used in any of the following situations:
+None of our services must be used in any of the following situations:
 - Anything illegal in the US
 - Abuse of our services (such as attacking our API)
-- Sharing malware of any kind (spyware, phishing, etc)
+- For sharing malware of any kind

 You can use any of of our services as long as you give proper credit.
 The credits must not: